priyasculinarycloud/priyasculinarycloud.github.io/_posts/2020-04-18-pumpkin-soup.markdown

-Add 1/2 tbsp of butter in a pan and add Cumin seeds, crushed Pepper Corns, Garlic and saute for few minutes.
+Add 1/2 tbsp of butter in a pan and add cumin seeds, crushed pepper corns, garlic and saute for few minutes.

 <div>